MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/mobilefirst-server-using-scripts/index.md

                   <li><strong>BLUEMIX_SPACE - </strong>Your Bluemix space (as explained previously).</li>
               </ul>
               <h4>prepareserverdbs.properties</h4>
-              The Mobile Foundation requires an external <a href="https://console.ng.bluemix.net/catalog/services/dashdb/" target="\_blank">dashDB *Transactional database* instance </a>.
+              The Mobile Foundation service requires an external <a href="https://console.ng.bluemix.net/catalog/services/dashdb/" target="\_blank">dashDB Enterprise Transactional database</i> instance</a> (<i>Enterprise Transactional 2.8.500</i> or <i>Enterprise Transactional 12.128.1400</i>).<br/>
+              <b>Note:</b> The deployment of the dashDB Enterprise Transactional plans may not be immediate.
+You might be contacted by the Sales team before the deployment of the service.<br/><br/>
               After you have set up your dashDB instance, provide the required arguments:
               <ul>
                   <li><strong>ADMIN_DB_SRV_NAME - </strong>Your dashDB service instance name for storing admin data.</li>
                   <li><strong>ADMIN_SCHEMA_NAME - </strong>Your schema name for admin data.
 The default is MFPDATA.</li>